cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 In addition, applications whose security requires a random oracle MUST use a suite specifying hash\_to\_curve ({{roadmap}}); see {{suiteIDformat}}.

-When standardizing a new elliptic curve, corresponding hash-to-curve suites SHOULD be specified.

 The below table lists the curves for which suites are defined and the subsection that gives the corresponding parameters.